talkpython/mastering-pycharm-course/your-turn/13-plugins/readme.md

 ## Try 5 new ones

 Choose 5 plugins from the browse area and install them and see what they have to offer.
 Have fun.
 You can always disable or uninstall them later.

+*See a mistake in these instructions?
+Please [submit a new issue](https://github.com/talkpython/mastering-pycharm-course/issues) or fix it and [submit a PR](https://github.com/talkpython/mastering-pycharm-course/pulls).*